pauljickling/Dream-Stream/README.md

 listed?

 ### A:

 Sometimes people have different handles on Twitch and DOTA.
 Although Dream Stream has a function that converts names so that they are equivalent, there are undoubtedly missed exceptions.
 Please suggest a change to the nameSwitch function in the collectdata.js file (starts at line 56), or contact the author so this can be corrected.

+### Q:

+Why am I seeing duplicate entries of certain streamers?

+### A:

+This is a known bug, a fix will be forthcoming.

 ## LICENSE